-There is a worrying trend that is on the rise: unregulated and unqualified practitioners providing aesthetics treatments like Botox and dermal fillers.
-You may have seen news reports and horror stories about people suffering with dangerously bloated lips or drooping eyelids after so-called ‘Botox parties’, but the damaging effects can go much further.
+There is a worrying trend that is on the rise: unregulated and unqualified practitioners providing aesthetics treatments like anti wrinkle injections and dermal fillers.
+You may have seen news reports and horror stories about people suffering with dangerously bloated lips or drooping eyelids, but the damaging effects can go much further.

 What can happen if dermal fillers are administered by inexperienced practitioners?